robocode-dev/tank-royale/buildDocs/docs/articles/tps.md

 The maximum turn rate, TPS<sub>max</sub> might be slightly higher due to the bots, all sending their intents before the timeout occurs.

+## Note about maximum turn rate

+Be careful when setting the maximum turn rate!
+Setting the turn rate below 1 ms (1000 µs) is currently causing issues on some systems, meaning that the bots might not behave the same way as usual and seem to skip turns etc.
+This can be caused by both hardware limitations and OS limitations.

 [FPS]: https://en.wikipedia.org/wiki/Frame_rate "Frame Rate and frames per second (FPS)"